As a sole trader, you are your business – meaning that your business finances are an extension of sorts of your personal finances.

 Fixed expenses can include rent or mortgage payments, utility bills, council and water rates, household needs (yes, coffee is included!), transport, and insurance.

-Debts must be included, such as personal loan, student loan, and credit card repayments.
+Debts must be included, such as any personal loans, your student loan, and credit card repayments.

 An easy way to make sure you don’t miss any expenses is to take a peek at your recent bills or bank statements.
 Note down what each expense you’ve had was for, how much it cost, and when it was due.
 You can use this info as a basis for what expenses you may have in the future.